avaneev/prvhash/README.md

 It was especially hard to find a better "hashing finalization" solution.

 	Seed *= lcg; // Multiply random by random.
 Non-linearity induced due to truncation.
-	Seed = ~Seed; // An auxiliary instruction that reduces probability of entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t hl = lcg >> 32 ^ msgw; // Extract higher bits of "lcg" and mix with the message. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
+	Seed = ~Seed; // An auxiliary instruction that eliminates entropy loss. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word. const uint64_t hl = lcg >> 32 ^ msgw; // Extract the higher bits of "lcg" and mix with the message. lcg += Seed + msgw2; // Mix in the internal entropy, and an additional message.
 Truncation is possible. const uint64_t ph = *hc ^ ( Seed >> 32 ); // Mix hash word with the internal entropy (truncated).
 	Seed ^= ph ^ hl; // Mix the internal entropy with hash word's and message's entropy.
 Entropy feedback.
 	*hc = (uint32_t) ph; // Store the updated hash word.

+(This core function can be arbitrarily scaled to any even-size variables:
+6-, 8-, 10-, 12-, 16-, 32-, 64-, 128-bit variable sizes were tested, with
+similar statistical results).

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the